-We offer a few products that we feel perform well, live up to their water conservation expectations, and are affordable.
+Solarponics offers water conservation systems that we feel perform well, live up to our water conservation expectations, are affordable, and easy to install.

 1. Tankless Water Heating